yjlinotlazy/no_waste_album/ARCHITECTURE.md

     Clusters --> Search
 ```

 The catalog is the fast, basic inventory needed for browsing.
-The semantic index is derived data and may be absent or stale without breaking the file browser.
+The semantic index is planned derived data and is currently absent; its absence must not break the file browser.
+Thumbnail generation and image stacking are implemented catalog-adjacent jobs, but are not a semantic search index.

 ## 3. Non-destructive editing flow